-AMI - Area Median Income as determined by the U.S. Department of Housing and Urban Development ("HUD").
+AMI - Area Median Income as determined by HUD.

 Applicable Fraction - The percentage of a building that is treated as low-income use and generally eligible for the LIHC.
 The Applicable fraction is the smaller of the Unit Fraction or the Floor Space Fraction.